icepack/icepack.github.io/install/index.md

 ### Comments

-Most python projects use the simple `python setup.py install` formula to build and install everything.
+Most python projects use the simple `pip install .` formula to build and install everything.
 Firedrake is appreciably more complex -- it consists of several dependent sub-packages along with a complete PETSc installation -- and thus has its own custom build process.
 Rather than install the project in your system python package directory, Firedrake's install script builds it inside an isolated [*virtual environment*](https://docs.python.org/3/tutorial/venv.html).
 Python virtual environments were created to solve problems of conflicting package versions possibly breaking installed libraries.